Abdulrahmansadek/weatherApp/README.md

 <img width="1410" alt="Screenshot 2021-12-07 at 18 54 15" src="https://user-images.githubusercontent.com/85104423/145081249-d5574b0e-ea9d-4ff9-908c-88876db460d1.png">

+ ### On the main page the app shows:
+ - the current weather with the logo next to .
+ - also some extra info about the weather situation and feels like .
- ### beside the currecnt weather the app shows the hourly and the daily weather
+ - the hourly weather and the time above
+ - the week weather, logo next each day and the day and night temp.
+ - the last part is about the wind speed,humidity,sunset and sunrise .
  # Hourly
  <img width="1333" alt="Screenshot 2021-12-07 at 18 57 43" src="https://user-images.githubusercontent.com/85104423/145081896-9938d858-8eea-4c77-a78a-81c3b73192b1.png">